 \textbf{Synthetic Image Generation using MNIST data:} We show results of our framework on synthesis of MNIST images in Figure \ref{fig:mnist}, with SSIM (Structural Similarity Index Metric) comparing our framework to the baselines.
 We measure SSIM between the original MNIST dataset and the generated images as a measure of similarity of the synthetic generations to the original data.
 Higher SSIM is preferred.
-We see improvement in the quality of the synthetic generations for the approach developed by our framework, both quantitatively (in terms of SSIM), and qualitatively.
+We see a marked improvement in the quality of the synthetic generations for the approach developed by our framework, both quantitatively (in terms of SSIM), and qualitatively.
 Zero-shot generation uses a Generative Adversarial Network and Autogen uses a convolutional variational-autoencoder (VAE).
-Our framework evaluates two architectures for each in terms of activation functions.
+Our framework evaluates two different architectures for each in terms of activation functions.

 We also evaluated our framework with the constraint that the generated digits should be red.
 The adapter proposes adding a post-processing step to the generated images to modify the channel data to generate red images (Appendix Figure \ref{fig:constraint-adapt-2}).
 The results are shown to the right of Figure \ref{fig:mnist}.
-Alongside image generation and RL, we demonstrate the application of our work to a range of additional tasks such as clustering and machine translation in Appendix \ref{subsec:more_tasks}.
+Alongside image generation and RL, we demonstrate the application of our work to a range of additional tasks such as clustering and machine translation in Appendix \ref{sec:more_tasks}.